cvc5/cvc5/docs/api/java/quickstart.rst

        /** write your code here */
      }

-We will ask the solver to produce models and unsat cores in the following, and for this we have to enable the following options.
+To produce models and unsat cores, we have to enable the following options.

 .. literalinclude:: ../../../examples/api/java/QuickStart.java
      :language: java